 As we’ve said before, there’s no harm in signing a player to a minor-league deal, but it’d be shocking if Spilborghs leapfrogs Shelley Duncan and Aaron Cunningham, the two right-handed backup outfielders already on the roster.
 And if Spilborghs is considered enough of a “positional fit” to get a chance even though he’s (at best) seventh or eighth on the depth chart, it doesn’t make any sense why the Indians refuse to consider Manny Ramirez.

-Topics: Ryan Spilborghs
+Tags: Ryan Spilborghs